 I have personally undergone dermaroller treatments for the scars on my skin and to help in hair growth.

 Dermaroller for skin: I developed very bad acne scarring on my skin after a botched facial.
 My skin was constantly breaking out after the facial and almost every bump turned into a scar.
 I tried a lot of at-home treatments and while they did help in lightening the scars, the pitted skin was still there.
-I decided to seek professional help and I was suggested to undergo 4 sitting of dermaroller to help with the scarring.
+I decided to seek professional help and I was suggested to undergo 4 sitting of dermaroller as a great way to get rid of acne scars.
 While the pitted scars haven’t fully vanished yet they definitely aren’t as bad as they were and I am definitely going to do another set of sittings to help my skin.
 Since dermarollers act by tricking the skin to believe it is injured and causing natural collagen production it is very safe and doesn’t have any side effects.
 P.S.
 Dermaroller also helps tighten the skin and is also great for people with fine lines.

 Dermaroller for hair: I had earlier talked about my experience with hairfall.
 How stress, changes in diet, hereditary conditions and constant change in water caused my hair to fall and look rather baldy.
 I was undergoing topical treatment and while it helped my Tricologist suggested dermaroller to further help in penetration of ingredients and further boost hair growth.
 I definitely have seen a progress and while the difference isn’t dramatic I am glad I am slowly moving to slightly thicker and healthier hair.